Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Discussion

+We found persuasive designs to be more prevalent than we had expected.
+Persuasive designs were identified in most daily apps by the interviewees, except for a few essential apps (see Section 4.2.2).
+Reviewing the apps that changed attitudes or behaviours from the questionnaire results (Table 2), we found that all but a few learning apps were integrated with multiple persuasive designs.
+We can deduce from these findings that study participants live their everyday life with ambient persuasions.

+Persuasive designs are often designed to exploit users for indirect monetisation by manipulating them to spend as much time as possible interacting with apps and services.
+For shopping apps, the most identified persuasive designs were personalisation, reduction, suggestion and rewards; for social networking apps, they were recognition, personalisation, social comparison, and reminders; for leisure and readings, the most identified were liking, suggestion, tracking, reduction, and monitoring.
+These most identified strategies overlapped with Orji and Moffatt's analysis \citep{orji2018persuasive}.
+However, they found these most employed designs by analysing persuasive technologies for health and wellness.
+In this study, these designs were found in social networking, shopping, leisure and reading apps which seek more clicks and monetisation from users.
+The persuasive designs in these apps do not contribute to user well-being and are misaligned with user interests.

-Persuasive triggers and reminders play crucial roles in cultivating users' habitual behaviour of checking smartphones.
-Both Fogg's Persuasive Design behaviour model \cite{fogg2009behavior} and the PSD model emphasised the role of triggers/reminders in strengthening users to perform target behaviours.
-In the in-depth interviews, nine interviewees reported that they have symptoms of habitual checking their smartphones (see Table 3).
-This habitual behaviour was developed in the day-to-day smartphone vibrating, rings, and flashing, which eventually leads to, even without new notifications, users unlocking their phone unconsciously every 15-30 minutes.
-This habitual checking is one of the symptoms of digital addiction and takes up a considerable amount of users’ screen times daily.
+Persuasive triggers and reminders play crucial roles in cultivating users' habitual phone-checking behaviours.
+Both Fogg's Persuasive Design behaviour model \citep{fogg2009behavior} and the PSD model emphasised the role of triggers/reminders in strengthening users to perform target behaviours.
+In surveys and interviews, participants reported that a set of apps fostered their daily check-in habits.
+This habitual behaviour was triggered by phone vibrations, rings, reminders and flashing, which eventually led to users unlocking their phones unconsciously every 15-30 minutes, even without such triggers.
+Habitual checking is one of the symptoms of digital addiction and takes up a considerable amount of users’ screen time daily \citep{almourad2020defining,heitmayer2021smartphones}.

-Some PSD principles, such as personalisation, reduction and rewards, deprive users' opportunity to make independent decisions in long-term use.
-Before video platforms and shopping apps introduced ML recommendation algorithms, users had more time to explore different topics and products.
-Lately, increasing algorithms replaced user's decision making in many cases, which made tasks convenient for users; on the other hand, some interviewees also indicated that some smartphone apps know users to a creepy degree and the recommended videos and products were too attractive to refuse.
-Ten survey participants complained that the videos recommended by TikTok were so addictive that they wasted "too much time" and "lost control" (see Table 1).
+Some most frequently used PSD strategies, such as personalisation, reduction and rewards, might deprive users of the opportunity to make independent decisions in long-term use.
+Before video platforms and shopping apps introduced algorithmic recommendations, users had more time to autonomously explore different topics and products.
+Algorithmic recommendations have come to increasingly influence users' decision-making in many cases under the banner of convenience for users, but many interviewees in our study indicated that some smartphone apps powered by such algorithms ``know'' users to an uncomfortable degree.
+Ten survey participants complained that the videos recommended by TikTok were so addictive that they wasted ``too much time'' and ``lost control'' (see Table 2).